dojyorin/arduino_m0_tweak/README.md

 # API

+# Caution!
+**Overclocking should be performed at your own risk after fully understanding the risk.
+If the MCU burns or brick, we are not responsible for any responsibility.**

-# Thirdparty Licenses
+# Third Party Licenses
-Done thanks to you...
+This library is thanks to them, respectful.

 <p>
 <details>